Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties

 \section{I. Introduction}

-Heavy-ion collisions at intermediate energies under extreme conditions, such as high density, high temperature, and high isospin asymmetry, provide a good environment for exploring the properties of dense nuclear matter.
-The particle production, emission mechanism and phase-space distributions bring the information of the hot and compressed nuclear matter.
-Pion meson has been always attracted much attention since it was predicted theoretically as a propagator of the strong interaction \cite{Yu35} and later discovered by observing the cosmic rays in experiments \cite{La47}.
+Heavy-ion collisions at intermediate energies under the extreme conditions, such as high density, high temperature, and high isospin asymmetry, provide a good environment for exploring the properties of dense nuclear matter.
+The particle production in heavy-ion collisions brings the information of the hot and compressed nuclear matter.
+Pion meson has been attracted attention for probing the dense matter, which was predicted by Yukawa as a propagator of the strong interaction \cite{Yu35} and later discovered by observing the cosmic rays in experiments \cite{La47}.
 Nowadays, pions might be created in laboratories via different reactions, such as heavy-ion collisions, photon, lepton and hadron induced reactions, electron-positron colliding etc. Particles produced in the GeV energy range manifest the information of the high-density nuclear matter and might be modified by the nuclear medium \cite{Ki97}.
 The nuclear equation of state (EOS) is expressed with the energy per nucleon as E($\rho,\delta$) = E($\rho,\delta=0$) + $E_{sym}(\rho)\delta^2$ + $\mathcal{O}(\delta^4)$ in terms of baryon density $\rho$ = $\rho_n$+$\rho_p$ and relative neutron excess $\delta$ = ($\rho_n - \rho_p$)/($\rho_n + \rho_p$), where $E_{sym}(\rho)$ is the symmetry energy \cite{Bo91,Ba05,Li08}.
 The symmetry energy at the subsaturation density has important application in understanding the structure of weakly bound nuclei, nucleon-nucleon correlation, pasta structure of neutron star etc, which was extensively investigated by different approaches, such as the Pygmy dipole resonance, heavy-ion collision, fast fission, electron-nucleus scattering etc \cite{Li97,Ch05,Ts08,Ca15,Su10,Fi14,Fe16,Fe18,Zh17a,Ad21}.
 The high-density symmetry energy is related to the issues of compact stars, such as the phase transition, binary neutron star merging, tidal deformation etc \cite{St05,Fr07,Di11,Ba13,Oe17,Hu22}, which is still not well understood up to now.
-To extracting the density dependence of symmetry energy, new experiments are being carried out at the facility in the world, such as Radioactive Isotope Beam Facility (RIBF) in Japan \cite{Sa18}, Facility for Rare Isotope Beams (FRIB) in the USA \cite{Os19}, the Cooling Storage Ring (CSR) and the High Intensity Accelerator Facility (HIAF) in China \cite{Ya13}.
+To extracting the density dependence of symmetry energy, new experiments are being carried out at the facility in the world, such as Radioactive Isotope Beam Facility (RIBF) in Japan \cite{Sa18}, Rare Isotope Science Project in Korea (RAON) \cite{Ts13}, Facility for Rare Isotope Beams (FRIB) in the USA \cite{Os19}, the Cooling Storage Ring (CSR) and the High Intensity Accelerator Facility (HIAF) in China \cite{Ya13}.